wiltacca/Portfolio/README.md

 # Deep Learning
 ![alt text](Neural_Network_Brain_Mimic.jpeg)

 ### Deep Learning is a specialised ﬁeld of Machine Learning that relies on the training of Deep Artiﬁcial Neural Networks (ANNs) using a large dataset such as images or texts.
-ANNs are information processing models inspired by the human brain.
-The human brain consists of billions of neurons that communicate to each other using electrical and chemical signals and enable humans to see, feel, and make decision.
-ANNs works by mathematically mimicking the human brain and connecting multiple “artiﬁcial” neurons in a multilayered fashion.
+ANNs are information-processing models inspired by the human brain.
+The human brain consists of billions of neurons that communicate with each other using electrical and chemical signals and enable humans to see, feel, and make the decision.
+ANNs work by mathematically mimicking the human brain and connecting multiple “artiﬁcial” neurons in a multilayered fashion.
 The more hidden layers added to the network, the deeper the network gets.
 What differentiates deep learning from machine learning techniques is their ability to extract features automatically as illustrated in the following example:

 ### * Machine learning Process: (1) selecting the model to train, (2) manually performing feature extraction.